A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

 \subsection{L1: Preliminary Assistance}

-Aligning with the early wave of LLM assistants, as outlined in Section~\ref{sec:levels}, L1 data agents operate on a prompt-response basis, assisting with data-related tasks by providing organized answers or generating code snippets to handle specific operations upon user queries.
-In this survey, we also consider them nascent and underdeveloped data agents, which are yet stateless and lack capabilities in environmental perception and interaction.
+Aligning with the early wave of LLM assistants, L1 data agents operate on a prompt-response basis, assisting with data-related tasks by providing organized answers or generating code snippets in response to user queries, as in Figure~\ref{fig:l1_agent}.

-As illustrated in Figure~\ref{fig:l1_agent}, an L1 data agent functions as an intelligent assistant within a predominantly human-driven workflow.
-For example, in response to a user request, it may generate code snippets to convert Fahrenheit to Celsius for a given CSV file or clarify the parameters of an API.
-Formally, the human $\mathcal{H}$ still remains responsible for both pipeline orchestration $\pi_{\mathcal{H}}$ and execution $\epsilon_{\mathcal{H}}$, while data agent $\mathcal{A}$ can provide response $r$ to response human's query $q$ to assist in this process.
-The human leverages $r$ in addressing data-related tasks:

-While this enhances efficiency on trivial and routine tasks, at this stage, L1 data agents simply generate immediate and stateless output in response to user queries; they lack the ability to perceive or interact with the environment, limiting their capacity for adaptive interaction or optimization based on feedback.
-Users remain responsible for integrating the generated snippets into their environment, executing and validating the code, and determining whether further refinement is necessary based on environmental feedback.
-The absence of environmental perception confines L1 data agents to isolated, one-off interactions, leaving end-to-end execution and verification under human control.
-Next, we will discuss L1 data agents designed to handle tasks in data management, preparation, and analysis, which are summarized and compared in Table~\ref{tab:l1_comparison}.
+In this survey, we consider them nascent and underdeveloped data agents, which are yet stateless and lack environmental perception.
+Formally, the human $\mathcal{H}$ remains responsible for both pipeline orchestration $\pi_{\mathcal{H}}$ and execution $\epsilon_{\mathcal{H}}$, while data agent $\mathcal{A}$ can respond $r$ upon human query $q$ for assistance: While L1 data agents enhance efficiency on routine tasks, their stateless nature limits them to generating immediate outputs without adaptive optimization based on environmental feedback, and humans still integrate, execute, and validate their output.
+This absence of environmental perception confines L1 data agents to isolated, one-off interactions, leaving end-to-end execution and verification under human control.
+Next, we discuss L1 data agents for data management, preparation, and analysis, with representative ones compared in Table~\ref{tab:l1_comparison}.